Skip to main content

 Humanities (History, Literature, Philosophy)

-Humanities involve themes, arguments, and interpretations:all relationship-heavy.
+Humanities involve themes, arguments, and interpretations.
+All relationship-heavy.

 Tips: